tarwn/lessthandot-hugo/blogs/content/posts/2008-09-23-sql-server-2008-cumulative-update-1-is-a.md

 Some text characters are displayed as square glyphs in a report that you design or view by using SQL Server 2008 Reporting Services

-Error message when you try to run or preview a very large report in Microsoft SQL Server 2008 Reporting Services: &#8220;Exception of type System.OutOfMemoryException was thrown&#8221;
+Error message when you try to run or preview a very large report in Microsoft SQL Server 2008 Reporting Services: “Exception of type System.OutOfMemoryException was thrown”

-Error message when you try to view a report in SQL Server 2008 Reporting Services: &#8220;Object reference not set to an instance of an object. (rsRuntimeErrorInExpression)&#8221;
+Error message when you try to view a report in SQL Server 2008 Reporting Services: “Object reference not set to an instance of an object. (rsRuntimeErrorInExpression)”

 SQL Server 2008 Reporting Services stops responding when you try to render a report in the Image format